 Considering that our readers are often looking for the Mi A2/A2 Lite stock boot images, we have also added download links for the same.

-Updated on 3 March 2019: V10.0.4.0 Patched Boot Image for Xiaomi Mi A2 is now available.
-It is patched with the latest stable Magisk v18.1 version.
+Updated on 3 May 2019: V10.0.9.0 Patched Boot and Stock Boot Images for Xiaomi Mi A2 and Mi A2 Lite are now available.
+These have been patched with the latest stable Magisk v19.1 version.

 Mi A2 (jasmine_sprout)